Sajani (2004 film)

 Sajani is a 2004 Indian Bengali-language romantic drama film directed by Swapan Saha and produced by Debendra Kuchar.
 The film features actors Prosenjit Chatterjee and Rimi Sen in the lead roles.
 Music of the film has been composed by Ashok Bhadra.
 The film was a remake of Tamil film Arputham.
-The film was a 'Hit' upon its release and its soundtrack contains Best Bengali Songs 2000s of all time.

 Plot

 Ashok whiles away his time smoking and drinking alcohol, using his father's hard-earned money.
 He falls in love with Priya, unaware of the fact that she is in love with another man, Rahul.